GOV.UK: Guidance on testing

 7. Stay on top of difficult feelings

-Concern about the coronavirus outbreak is perfectly normal.
+Concern about coronavirus is perfectly normal.
 However, some people may experience intense anxiety that can affect their daily life.

 Try to focus on the things you can control, such as your behaviour, who you speak to, and where and how often you get information.